philippinespire/pire_cssl_data_processing/gazza_minuta/README.md

 ## Step 11.
 Filter VCF file for HWE

-**NOTE:** If PCA & ADMIXTURE results don't show cryptic structure, skip to running `config.fltr.ind.cssl.HWE`.
+**NOTE:** If PCA & ADMIXTURE results don't show cryptic structure, skip to running `fltrVCF.sbatch`.

 PCA & ADMIXTURE showed cryptic structure.
 ABas & CBas all assigned to one deme ("A"). ~50% of AHam & CBat assigned to same deme ("A") as ABas & CBas and ~50% assigned to separate deme ("B").
 Species IDs unknown at this point.